hakuhodo-technologies/scope-rl/docs/documentation/online_offline_rl.rst

 and :math:`\pi_{\theta_k}(s_{t+1})` is an action sampled from :math:`\pi_{\theta_k}(\cdot)`.

 Compared to the (vanilla) On-policy Policy Gradient, Actor-Critic stabilizes the policy gradient and enhances sample efficiency by the use of :math:`\hat{Q}`.
-In addition, compared to Q-learning, Actor-Critic is more suitable in continuous action space because we do not have to discretize the action space to choose actions.
+Moreover, in continuous action space, Actor-Critic is often more suitable than Q-learning, which requires discretization of the action space to choose actions.

 Offline Reinforcement Learning
 ~~~~~~~~~~
-While online learning is a powerful framework to learn a (near) optimal policy through interaction, however, it also entails risk of taking sub-optimal or even unsafe actions, especially in the initial learning phase.
+While online learning is a powerful framework to learn a (near) optimal policy through interaction, however, it also entails risk of taking sub-optimal or even unsafe actions, especially in the initial learning phase :cite:`levine2020offline`.
-Moreover, updating a policy in a online manner may also require huge implementation costs (in applications such as recommender systems and robotics).
+Moreover, updating a policy in a online manner may also require huge implementation costs (in applications such as recommender systems and robotics) :cite:`matsushima2020deployment`.

 To overcome the above issue, offline RL aims to learn a new policy in an `offline` manner, leveraging the logged data collected by a past deployment policy.
 Specifically, let us assume that we are accessible to the logged dataset :math:`\mathcal{D}` consisting of :math:`n` trajectories, each of which is generated by a behavior policy :math:`\pi_0` as follows.